Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 Are composite shingles worth the extra cost in Missouri?

-For homeowners planning to stay in their home 15 or more years, yes.
-The longer lifespan (40 to 50 years vs. 25 to 30) and superior hail resistance make composite shingles a strong value proposition in Mid-Missouri.
-The annual cost of ownership is often comparable to architectural asphalt when you factor in the full lifespan.
+For homeowners staying 15 years or longer, yes.
+The 40–50 year lifespan and Class 4 hail resistance make composite a strong value in Mid-Missouri.
+The annual cost of ownership is often comparable to architectural asphalt over the full lifespan.

 Can composite shingles handle Mid-Missouri hail?

 Yes.
-Most composite shingles carry Class 4 impact resistance ratings, meaning they are tested to withstand impacts from 2-inch diameter steel balls dropped from 20 feet.
-This exceeds the standard for most hail events in Central Missouri and may qualify you for insurance premium discounts.
+Class 4 impact resistance is standard on composite shingles, tested against 2-inch steel ball impacts from 20 feet.
+That exceeds what most Central Missouri hailstorms produce, and it may qualify you for insurance discounts.

 How long do asphalt shingles last in Columbia, Missouri?

-Three-tab asphalt shingles typically last 15 to 20 years in our climate.
-Architectural asphalt shingles last 25 to 30 years.
-Our weather, particularly the hail, freeze-thaw cycling, and high summer heat, tends to push lifespans toward the lower end of manufacturer estimates.
+Three-tab shingles typically run 15–20 years in our climate.
+Architectural shingles average 25–30 years.
+Hail exposure, freeze-thaw cycling, and summer heat tend to push lifespans toward the lower end of manufacturer ranges.

 Do composite shingles increase home value?